horagong/CarND-LaneLines-P1/writeup.md

 1. Extracts white or yellow colors in some range and then merge into a grayscale image.

     * ![alt text][image1] ![alt text][image2]
     * When I converted the image only to grayscale, the extra.mp4 case don't work well.
-The yellow lane in the video are not distinguished well in bright road, so I extracted the yellow colors seperately.
+The yellow lane in the video are not distinguished well in the bright road, so I extracted the yellow color also.
     * And then bitewise_or them

     * ![][image3]